fshowalter/movielog-archive/drafts/friday-the-13th-a-new-beginning.md

 But time has been kind to _Friday the 13th Part V: A New Beginning (1985)_.
 Knowing that the franchise rights itself with the subsequent film, fans can appreciate this entry in a so-bad-it’s-good kind of way.
 The nonsense plot, Tommy’s non-dialog, and the over-the-top characters are all good for a laugh.
 Still, I can't help but wonder: _What were they thinking?_

 [^1]: I had to look this up.
-The series timeline gets really crazy since they reference continuity but not specific years.
+The series timeline gets really crazy from here on out as they keep skipping ahead.

 [^2]: It’s not made clear, but one presumes the state has transferred Tommy due to his having aged out of the system.